mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 ##### 30:12

-You know the [karma](glossary#karma) we did, we planted in the past.
+You know the [karma](glossary#karma) we did, [that] we planted in the past.
 Some karmas were good, some karmas were evil, some karmas were neutral; many karmas we created in the past.
 And then, you know pretty well, where are those karmas?
 They are at the bottom of our mind, this body and mind.
 Karma is here.

-So, through your daily living, you can realize [this].
+Through your daily living, you can realize [this].
 Your present lives are influenced by something else, which you don't understand.
 Maybe some people call it [karma](glossary#karma) – [but] only when they realize that something's wrong.
 Because only when you realize something's wrong, [then] you really get the chance to reflect upon yourself very seriously.
 That's when you put a certain [evaluation] on your life: “That is something wrong.
 That karma is *wrong*; evil karma.”
-But actually, \[the] [karma](glossary#karma) [that] exists with you is completely beyond the moral sense of good, or bad, or neutral.
+But actually, \[the] [karma](glossary#karma) [that] exists with you is completely beyond the moral sense of good, bad, or neutral.

 I told you very often, that [karmas](glossary#karma) in the past and existing in the present in your life, appear or don't appear when time and occasion are ripe and conditions are arranged.
 All kinds of karmas are still here, [but] nothing happens; only when time and occasions are ripe and conditions arranged perfectly, some [karma](glossary#karma) appears.
 That is a characteristic of the [karma](glossary#karma) you [have] created in the past.

-That's why karmas you created in the past are completely beyond the moral sense of good, or bad, neutral.
+That's why karmas you created in the past are completely beyond the moral sense of good, bad, or neutral.
 They are always there.
 If you don't touch it – if you don't have particular time and opportunity created, or conditions arranged – then completely karma sits.
 But if you create certain conditions and time and occasion, it appears.

 So the question is, what kind of time and occasion and conditions should we create in our daily living.
-That's the point, don't you think?
-Rather than keeping away or criticizing [karmas](glossary#karma) you did in the past.
+That's the point, don't you think – rather than keeping away or criticizing [karmas](glossary#karma) you did in the past.
 Because, karmas in the past are completely quiet, in your daily living.
 But any time, anywhere, they appear and disappear according to time and occasion and conditions *you* do.

 So this is [karma](glossary#karma).